flame/blis/docs/CMakeBuildSystem.md

 ```
 cmake .. -DBLIS_CONFIG_FAMILY=auto -DCMAKE_INSTALL_PREFIX=<prefix>
 ```
-This will cause libraries to eventually be installed to `<prefix>/lib` and headers will be installed to `<prefix>/include/blis`.
+This will cause libraries to eventually be installed to `<prefix>/lib` and headers will be installed to `<prefix>/include`.

-Options to specify the library install and the header install separately, like in Make system, is not currently supported by the CMake equivalent.
+Option to specify the library install and the header install separately, like in Make system, is not currently supported by the CMake equivalent.

 ## Step 3: Compilation